Thursday, May 2, 2024

 Urinary incontinence is the medical term for leakage of urine; the common expression is wetting the underpants or simply an accident.

-In children, voiding is brought under control several months (between 12 and 30 months) after birth, about the time the baby learns to walk interdependently.
+In children, voiding is brought under control several months (between 12 and 30 months) after birth, about the time the baby learns to walk independently.
 The nerve fibers in certain areas have delayed myelination.
-Myelin is a fatty substance that gives the nerve fibers a coat of insulation so the nerve impulse from the center / brain can reach the intended organs/ tissues and not allowed to short out on the way.
+Myelin is a fatty substance that gives the nerve fibers a coat of insulation so the nerve impulse from the center/brain can reach the intended organs/ tissues and not allowed to short out on the way.

 The urinary bladder has both involuntary and voluntary muscles.
-At the apex of the urinary bladder, at the point the urethra (a tube that carries urine) begins, there is an involuntary muscular sphincter, that must relax to permit the urine to flow out of the urinary bladder.
-Another muscular sphincter which is made up of voluntary muscles, at the end of the urethra, is called external sphincter.
-It is under voluntary control via the Pudendal nerves.
+At the apex of the urinary bladder, at the point where the urethra (a tube that carries urine) begins, there is an involuntary muscular sphincter that must relax to permit the urine to flow out of the urinary bladder.
+Another muscular sphincter, which is made up of voluntary muscles, is present just after it emerges from the pelvic floor, and is called the external sphincter.
+It is under voluntary control of the Pudendal nerves.
 It keeps the external sphincter closed until the time to void.
-It works by withdrawing inhibition of sphincter and produce contraction of voluntary muscles.
+It works by withdrawing inhibition and producing contraction of voluntary muscles.

 Nerve controlling the urinary bladder.

 Three sets of nerves innervate the urinary bladder.
 Sympathetic, parasympathetic and somatic nerves.
-Stimulation of the sympathetic produces holding of urine, the parasympathetic nerve is the nerve of evacuation of urine.
-Pudendal nerves are the final arbitrator either to void or to hold urine and is totally under voluntary control.
+Stimulation of the sympathetic nervous system produces holding of urine, the parasympathetic nerve is the nerve of evacuation of urine.
+Pudendal nerves are the final arbitrator either to void or to hold urine and are totally under voluntary control.

-Lumber segment of the spinal cord supply the sympathetic fibers to the inferior hypogastric ganglion and hypogastric nerve carry the impulse to the bladder and internal sphincter.
-Sacral 1 and sacral 2 segments supply parasympathetic fibers to the parasympathetic ganglion, which supply the post ganglionic fibers to the bladder and internal sphincter.
+The lumber segment of the spinal cord supplies the sympathetic fibers to the inferior hypogastric ganglion and the hypogastric nerve carries the impulse to the bladder and internal sphincter.
+Sacral 1 and sacral 2 segments supply parasympathetic fibers to the parasympathetic ganglion, which supply the postganglionic fibers to the bladder and internal sphincter.

 Anterior horn cells of the sacral 1 and sacral 2 segment and lower lumbar nerves form the pelvic plexus from which Pudendal nerves arise.
 The two are mixed nerves, they carry both sensory and motor stimulation.